AdobeDocs/experience-platform.en/help/data-prep/api/functions.md

+---
+keywords: Experience Platform;home;popular topics;data prep;api guide;schemas;
+solution: Experience Platform
+title: Schemas API Endpoint
+topic: schemas
+description: You can use the `/functions` endpoint in the Adobe Experience Platform API to validate your mapping expressions and list available mapping set functions.
+---

 # Functions endpoints

-Mapping set functions allow you to transform your data between source and destination schemas.
-You can use the `functions` endpoint to validate your expressions as well as get a list of all the available mapping set functions.
+Mapping-set functions allow you to transform your data between source and destination schemas.
+You can use the `/languages/el` endpoint to validate your expressions as well as get a list of all the available mapping-set functions.

 ## Validate expressions